kavinyao/hackab.it/source/modularized-page-closing-confirmation/index.md

 2. If `preventDefault` of the event object is called, the default behavior is cancelled, i.e. the user has to confirm closing page.
 3. A module can optionally attach a message for the user, but like `beforeunload`, the message may be ignored by the browser.

-With reference to the [Event Object][jquery-event-object] documentation and [this SO answer][so-event-custom-value] concerning custom property of event, we turn the boilerplate code above into this:
+With reference to the [Event Object][jquery-event-object] documentation and [this SO answer][so-event-custom-value] concerning custom property of event, we turn the boilerplate code above into this (e.g., in `core.js`):

 [jquery-event-object]: http://api.jquery.com/category/events/event-object/
 [so-event-custom-value]: http://stackoverflow.com/a/11077126/1240620